 Early works are expected to commence in mid 2021 and be competed in early 2022.

-Main construction is expected to commence in early 2022 and be completed in mid 2025, weather permitting.
+Main construction is expected to commence in late 2022 and be completed in early 2026, weather permitting.